Property System

 the time it will invalidate itself when needed.
 Thus we skip one

-native call by defining affectsLayout
+native call by defining affectsLayout as

-only for iOS for example using 'isIOS' boolean
+true only for iOS for example using 'isIOS' boolean

 property.
 Because iOS doesn't have integrated layout system if